-22 Jul Overcoming Learning Disabilities, PART 2: 120+ Videos, Testimonials and Reviews
+22 Oct Beating Learning Disabilities: 50+ Videos, Testimonials and Reviews

 Below are testimonials, reviews and video clips, covering Edublox clients of all age groups, from all over the world, at various stages of implementation, and for various needs — from improving the cognitive skills of children without learning difficulties to overcoming dyslexia, dysgraphia, math problems, et cetera.
 Long success stories, case studies and research studies have their own pages.
 To view all our success stories, click here..